 Weather Resistance

 To test weather resistance, we focused on wind and water repellency.
 We took jackets out to windy mountaintops and compared them in side-by-side lab testing with a high-powered fan.
 We considered features that help you batten down the hatches, like cinch points and adjustability.
-We wore them out in the rain and wet snow whenever possible, and then compared those observations to our laboratory water testing results.
-We considered the fabric properties and treatments of their products and evaluated their effectiveness.
+We wore them out in the rain and wet snow whenever possible, and then compared those observations with our laboratory water-testing results.
+We considered the fabric properties and treatments of their products and evaluated the effectiveness of these treatments.
 From the dry, cold of the Rockies to the bone-chilling humidity of New England, we want to ensure these jackets keep you warm and dry.